PaulCardoos/Safety/README.md

 This application that I wanted to develop was an all purpose application that can help you with daily life.
 It quickly turned into a much simpler app because I found it to be very challenging.
 The purpose of my project was to build an app where someone who is in danger or in a scary situation could alert a trusted friend that they were in trouble.
 For example if an attractive woman is walking home alone in the dark through a dangerous neighbor, she could hit the alert button which would text a preset contact her exact location.

+# Application Design

+This application target mobile phones and tablets, preferably devices that people can carry around on them (Devices people would likely have on them in an emergency).
+This application uses google maps api to track your exact location.